 While different strains of mycotoxins produce varying symptoms in people, many of the main symptoms are:

-A OWM Integrative Wellness, Dr. Kim Howes’ extensive training and experience with mold illness ensures that patients understand that mitigating the mold is critical to helping an individual become well while being treated.
+An OWM Integrative Wellness, Dr. Kim Howes’ extensive training, and experience with mold illness ensures that patients understand that mitigating the mold is critical to helping an individual become well while being treated.
 Treatments focus on supporting damaged systems and detoxification.